 <script>document.forms[0].submit();</script>

-The moment you open the page, the form is automatically submitted.
-At that point, the browser automatically attaches the session cookie for bank.example.com.
-From the bank server’s perspective, it looks exactly like a legitimate user initiating a transfer.
-The root cause of this attack is a browser specification: cookies are automatically sent for the target domain of any request.
+The moment the page opens, the form is automatically submitted.
+At this point, the browser automatically attaches the session cookie for bank.example.com.
+From the bank server’s perspective, it looks as if a legitimate user requested the transfer.
+The root cause that makes this attack possible is the browser specification of “automatically attaching cookies for the destination domain to requests.”

 Why CSRF Is Unnecessary for REST APIs (JWT Authentication)

-For stateless REST APIs using JWT, disabling CSRF is safe.
+For stateless REST APIs using JWT, disabling CSRF is not a problem.
 There are three reasons.

-JWTs are sent via the Authorization header.
-Since browsers don’t automatically attach custom headers, a form on a malicious site has no way to send the token.
+JWTs are sent in the Authorization header.
+Since browsers do not automatically attach custom headers, forms on malicious sites cannot send the token.

 Custom headers are blocked by CORS preflight.
-Adding an Authorization header causes the browser to first send an OPTIONS request.
-If CORS is configured correctly, requests from other domains are stopped at this point.
+When you attach the Authorization header, the browser sends an OPTIONS request in advance.
+If CORS is properly configured, cross-domain requests are stopped here.

-Stateless APIs don’t maintain sessions.
-CSRF relies on session cookies being sent automatically — without a session, the conditions for the attack simply don’t exist.
+Stateless APIs do not have sessions.
+CSRF relies on session cookies being automatically sent, so without a session, the conditions for the attack do not hold.

-Server-side rendering apps like Thymeleaf typically manage session IDs via cookies.
-This creates exactly the conditions CSRF attacks require.
+Server-side rendering applications like Thymeleaf typically manage session IDs via cookies.
+This is exactly the situation in which the conditions for CSRF attacks are met.

-Once a session cookie is issued after login, the browser automatically attaches it to requests to the same domain.
-Even if a form on a malicious site submits a request, the browser will include the session cookie — making it impossible for the server to distinguish from a legitimate request.
+When a session cookie is issued after login, the browser automatically attaches that cookie to requests to the same domain.
+Even if a malicious site sends a request via a <form> tag, the browser will attach the session cookie, and the server cannot distinguish it from a legitimate request.

 CSRF tokens solve this problem.
-The server embeds a random token in the form and rejects any request where the token doesn’t match, effectively blocking requests originating from malicious sites.
+The server embeds a random token in the form and rejects requests where the token does not match, repelling requests from malicious sites.

 Diagnosing 403 Errors